You may have your finger on the button ready to place a trade the moment that you believe you see a trading divergence appear on your screen.

 Waiting until the indicator has moved out of overbought or oversold territory serves much the same purpose as waiting for the crossover.
 The difference is that you will be waiting a bit longer if you wait for it to move out of this territory.

-The reason being because it takes even longer for the indicator to catch up and get out of overbought/oversold territory.
+The reason is that it takes even longer for the indicator to catch up and get out of overbought/oversold territory.
 However, as you might have guessed, this also means that you are going to have more security in your trade as well.

 You are waiting until there is a more extreme form of confirmation, and that gives you extra protection that the trade is likely to work out well for you.